-17.62.240 County Projects
+17.##.240 County Projects

-A. Except as provided herein, the provisions of this chapter requiring hearing(s) before the Commission or Planning Department shall apply to development projects involving, or requests for demolition or relocation of, landmarks, structures of merit or contributing resources which are owned by the County, including public projects within the Alameda County national historic landmark, historic preservation district; provided that the Commission or Planning Department shall make a recommendation to the County Board of Supervisors or other County decision-making body, entity or person, rather than issuing a decision.
-When acting on County projects, the Board of Supervisors or other County decision-making body, entity or person shall apply the same standards, and make the same findings, required by this chapter for private projects.
+A. Except as provided below, the provisions of this chapter requiring hearing(s) before the Commission or Planning Department shall apply to development projects involving, or requests for demolition or relocation of, landmarks, structures of merit or contributing resources which are owned by the county, including public projects within the Alameda County national historic landmark, historic preservation district; provided that the Commission or Planning Department shall make a recommendation to the county Board of Supervisors or other county decision-making body, entity or person, rather than issuing a decision.
+When acting on county projects, the Board of Supervisors or other county decision-making body, entity or person shall apply the same standards, and make the same findings, required by this chapter for private projects.

-B. The Board of Supervisors may, by resolution or ordinance, exempt from review by the Planning Department or Commission individual County projects or categories of County projects.
+B. The Board of Supervisors may, by resolution or ordinance, exempt from review by the Planning Department or Commission individual county projects or categories of county projects.

-17.62.250 Appeals
+17.##.250 Appeals

-A. Any interested person who is dissatisfied by the decision of the department director may appeal the determination to the Board of Supervisors.
-Appeals shall be submitted in writing not more than 10 days following the date the action was taken by the director.
-The appeal may be taken by any property owner or other person aggrieved by the order within a said ten-day period, by filing with the Clerk of the Board of Supervisors a notice of appeal that specifying the grounds for such appeal.
+A. Any interested person who is dissatisfied by the decision of the department director their designee or the Parks, Recreation and Historical Commission may appeal the determination to the Board of Supervisors.
+Appeals shall be submitted in writing not more than 10 days following the date the action was taken by the department director, their designee, or the Commission.
+The appeal may be taken by any property owner or other person aggrieved or by an officer, department, or board or commission affected by the order within a said ten-day period, by filing with the Clerk of the Board of Supervisors a notice of appeal that specifying the grounds for such appeal.
 The appellant shall pay a nonrefundable filing fee as set forth in the schedule of fees established by resolution of the Board of Supervisors.